shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 const id = "126351027"; // String | Collection ID

-const body = new ShutterstockApiReference.CollectionItemRequest(); // CollectionItemRequest | Array of image IDs to add to the collection
+const body = new ShutterstockApiReference.Body6(); // Body6 | Array of image IDs to add to the collection

 api.addImageCollectionItems(id, body)